U.S. says it imposes sanctions on Moscow-backed Iranian oil smuggling network | Headlines

 U.S. says it imposes sanctions on Moscow-backed Iranian oil smuggling network

-The United States on Wednesday imposed sanctions on what it described as a Russian-backed oil smuggling and money laundering network for Iran's Revolutionary Guards Quds Force, even as Washington tries to revive the Iran nuclear deal.
+The United States on Wednesday imposed sanctions on what it described as a Russian-backed oil smuggling and money laundering network for Iran's Revolutionary Guards' Quds Force, even as Washington tries to revive nuclear deal with Iran.

 Reuters was not immediately able to contact the designated companies.